Izabela88/cupandcake/README.md

   - #### Typography

-    - The Coiny and Montserrat fonts are used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
-Both fonts are both attractive and appropriate.
-The Coiny font is used for headings and Montserrat is used for the rest of the text.
+    - The Coiny and Montserrat fonts are used throughout the whole website with Sans Serif as the fallback font in the case for any reason the font isn't being imported into the site correctly.
+Both fonts are attractive and appropriate.
+The Coiny font is used for headings, and Montserrat is used for the rest of the text.

   - #### Imagery